zheng-wang/irontest/README.md

 # Iron Test
 Iron Test is an open source tool for functionally testing APIs such as SOAP web services, databases (currently only H2), MQ, IIB, RESTful web services (TBD), JMS (TBD), etc. with automation.
-It targets most server side functional testings, so as to support SOA, Microservices and ESB testing.
+It helps with SOA, Microservices (TBD) and ESB testing.

 It supports neither performance testing (for now) nor GUI testing.